Paso Robles was recently named “Wine Region of the Year” by Wine Enthusiast Magazine.

 The Paso Robles Inn Steakhouse also highlights the fresh ingredients found along California’s Central Coast.
 There’s even an organic garden on the property, where the chef sources fresh vegetables and herbs.
 The herbs are used to help bring out the flavors in the local Cabernets and red Bordeaux.

-For much more on all of these tasty spots, be sure to watch our story below!
+For more on the CABS of Distinction event, be sure to watch our full story below!